androidessence/androidessence.com/_posts/2017-05-21-how-to-build-a-todo-list-in-kotlin-part-1-new-project.md

 Now as great as this is, there's a few ways we can change the above code.
 Specifically:

 1. While Kotlin has nullability in the type system and shouldn't throw NPEs, it's not impossible.
 The `as` keyword forces a cast, and if one of our views fails to be cast correctly we could be in trouble.
-We'll fix that by using `as?` instead.
+We could fix that by using `as?` instead, but we'll keep it because if our views can't be cast properly, I would rather fail than hide the error.
 2. Once we do that, the inferred type for `fab` and `toolbar` will be `FloatingActionButton?` and `Toolbar?`, respectfully.
 Since they're optional, we'll have to add a safe operator where we set the click listener.
 See the Kotlin docs linked above for more.
 3. Using `when` inside `onOptionsItemSelected`.
 The `when` keyword in Kotlin replaces the `switch` statement in Java.